-details of all personnel working on the project, including name, title, function, time spent on the project and salary
+- details of all personnel working on the project, including name, title, function, time spent on the project and salary - ATO payment summaries, pay slips and employment contracts.

 Contract expenditure

 Eligible contract expenditure is the cost of any agreed project activities that you contract others to do.
 These can include contracting: